juliataga/learn-python-together/README.md

 Whether you're brand new to Python or brushing up your skills, this journal helps structure your learning while building a public portfolio.

 ## 🗂️ Folder Structure
-├── day-logs/ # Daily/weekly notes & logs by each member
-├── mini-projects/ # Small Python projects and exercises ├── resources/ # Useful links, tutorials, books, cheat sheets ├── challenges/ # Coding problems and peer challenges ├── README.md # Project introduction and structure
+<pre><code>```text ├── day-logs/ # Daily/weekly notes & logs by each member ├── mini-projects/ # Small Python projects and exercises ├── resources/ # Useful links, tutorials, books, cheat sheets ├── challenges/ # Coding problems and peer challenges ├── README.md # Project introduction and structure └── CONTRIBUTING.md # (Optional) Contribution guidelines ```</code></pre>

 ## ✍️ How to Contribute
 1. **Fork this repository** (if you're joining the group)